-It’s fun to share your interests with coworkers and develop relationships at work, but not when everyone is forced to sit around and hear about the latest video game you’ve been playing.
+It’s fun to share your interests with coworkers and develop relationships at work, but not when it is forced.
 Why not get people to do a ”lunch and learn” instead?
-It’s not a reward (neither is a ”show and tell” to be honest), but it can give people a sense of pride in their work, without treating them like they’re still at primary school.
+It’s not really a reward (neither is a ”show and tell”), but it can give people a sense of pride in their work, without treating them like they’re still at school.

 10. Let Them Eat Cake 🎂

 “Any celebration is that much better when there’s yummy cake.”

 We all love cake, but is it really a good reward?
 Apart from the fact that eating cake every week isn’t going to do anyone’s health any favours, it shows that you’re not putting much effort into making your rewards personal to your team.
 Not everyone has a sweet tooth -— and you don’t want to meet the same end as Marie Antoinette.

 “Buy an elaborate costume jewellery kind of crown (the more elaborate and gaudy, the better) and crown them during a morning meeting.
 “King” for the day privileges include primo parking, free lunch at their desk and the option to leave 30 minutes early from work.”